Two file folders circle the Zend logo. One is labeled with PHP.

 New Features, Extensions, and Libraries

-While less of a decision point for most teams, leveraging the latest features in PHP, including newly developed extensions and libraries, can be a welcome benefit of PHP migration.
+While less of a decision point for most teams, leveraging the latest features in PHP, including newly developed extensions and libraries, can be a welcome benefit of completing PHP migrations.

 PHP version releases also regularly introduce quality-of-life improvements for developers.
 PHP 8.3, for example, added a handful of nice improvements in the form of new features, including explicit typed class constants, dynamic class constant and Enum member fetch support, additions to the randomness functionality, and more.
 These improvements, while not game-changing, help make coding in PHP a better experience for developers, while providing improvements on all security aspects related to the engine and major extensions.